Timurlengia: Classification

-Below is the phylogenetic analysis on the placement of Timurlengia.
+Below is a cladogram based on the results of a phylogenetic analysis by Wolfe et al. (2019), illustrating on the placement of Timurlengia.

+Paleobiology

-PaleobiologyTimurlengia was likely a pursuit hunter with blade-like teeth for slicing through meat, based on its skeletal remains.
-The robustness of the semicircular inner ear canals might be related to a greater agility.
+Based on the known material, Timurlengia was likely a pursuit hunter with blade-like teeth for slicing through meat.
+The robustness of the semicircular inner ear canals might be related to greater agility.
 Timurlengia has a long cochlear duct, with the same height as the labyrinth, an adaptation to hearing low-frequency sounds.
 This might be an indication that the animal used low calls to communicate within the species.